 The mind mapping technique is ideal for the creation of attractive quizzes and exercises.
 As a teacher, you are responsible for making the classroom leading the classroom in the right direction.
-Create numerous templates of fun quizzes with images, colors and symbols, open-ended questions and everything you could think of, print and share them with your students.
+Create numerous templates of fun quizzes with images, colors and symbols, open-ended questions, and everything you could think of, print and share them with your students.
 Leave them time to reflect and then start the fun.

 Creating feedback and evaluation templates

-It may come as a surprise for some teachers if they receive an unexpected feedback from their students.
+It may come as a surprise for some teachers if they receive unexpected feedback from their students.
 Sometimes in classes with a large number of students, teachers might not notice if someone is struggling with the material or is not satisfied with the manner in which new lessons are prepared.

 So soliciting evaluation from your students is a practice that can significantly improve your work and refine your teaching skills.
-From students’ feedback, you can get a realistic picture about which teaching methods work and don’t work in your classroom.
+From students’ feedback, you can get a realistic picture of which teaching methods work and don’t work in your classroom.
 Use mind mapping to prepare and share these templates in your class.
 Since a mind map is a versatile tool, you can create diverse feedback forms that would be anonymously completed.

 Preparing student performance evaluation

-Similarly to the teachers’ feedback and evaluation templates, students’ performance evaluation can be very beneficial for both teachers and students.
-Evaluations are a great practice for providing students assistance in their performance at school.
+Similar to the teachers’ feedback and evaluation templates, students’ performance evaluation can be very beneficial for both teachers and students.
+Evaluations are great practice for providing students assistance in their performance at school.
 It has been found that giving regular evaluations to your students can form a healthy competition in the classroom and stimulate students to go beyond their known limits.

 But instead of collecting and processing a huge amount of information for every student throughout the whole year, do it on a semestral basis.
-With the support of a mind mapping software create performance evaluation templates.
+With the support of mind mapping software create performance evaluation templates.
 They can include many important aspects which can influence and form a final student’s grade.
 At the begging of the semester, you can make a discrete mind map for each student.
 Place each name in the center and branch out the map in branches that correspond to your needs.
 Depending on your preferred method of evaluation you can create a branch for exam points, class attendance, written homework, discussion participation, and more.

 Developing homework exercises

 Homework is considered a tiresome and uninspiring task for the majority of the students.
 This is the case because mostly they don’t find exercises interesting and often choose not to complete them, which can negatively impact their grade.
 Therefore teachers should start looking for innovative ways that will make this activity more engaging for their students.
-By giving exercises that are developed to push students to do more thorough research, analysis and assessment, both teachers and students would benefit.
+By giving exercises that are developed to push students to do more thorough research, analysis, and assessment, both teachers and students would benefit.